MateuszS6/FortniteWinTracker2/README.md

 ## Learning Outcomes

-* Read and wrote to a file
+* Read and write to a file
-* Implemented Java button
+* Implement JButtons
-* Learnt Java UI intricacies
+* Java GUI intricacies
-* Displayed and reflected text based on file data
+* Display and reflect text from file data